wrborrelli/seq_model_SuppInfo/README.md

 The Mathematica notebook named "ibmRxnRetro.nb" is the raw notebook used for analysis while the "ibmRxnRetro_Formatted.nb" is slightly abbreviated, more neatly formatted, and includes annotation for my reasoning for my code.

-A formal letter-to-the-editor style write-up of my analysis and results is available in the "comment_writeUp.pdf".
-A condensed results section is what follows.

 ## Results
 The following table summarizes the analyses done and results, where applicable: